astropy/pyvo/docs/mivot/index.rst

 This feature works under the condition that the annotations contain a valid instance of ``mango:EPochPosition``.
 Although not a standard at the time of writing, the class structure supported by this implementation must match the figure above.
-If the annotation do no contain any vali object, `None` is returned.
+If the annotation do no contain any valid object, `None` is returned.

 For XML Hackers
 ---------------